One of our friendly staff members will be happy to assist you with your pets needs. Call us at: 845-278-7729

 Q. WHAT DAYS ARE YOU OPEN?

-We are here every Sunday from 12:00-3:00 and Specified Tuesday and Wednesday Evening for Exams, Vaccines or any general wellness issues (ear infections, skin infections, blood work, etc.) During the week we have our surgery days, which are by appointment.
+We are here some Sundays from 12:00-3:00 and Wednesday Evening for Exams, Vaccines or any general wellness issues (ear infections, skin infections, blood work, etc.) During the week we have our surgery days, which are by appointment.

 Q. WHY DO YOU CONSIDER YOURSELF HIGH QUALITY?